Romy London

 A good sweet potato with a lightly wrinkly end.

-However, it's important to check the rest of the sweet potato for any additional signs of spoilage, such as softness or a foul odor.
 It's always better to err on the side of caution and discard any sweet potatoes that show signs of spoilage to avoid getting sick.
 When in doubt, throw it out!

 White Spots in Sweet Potatoes